For Our Undergraduate Students

-Advisors at the College of Engineering and Applied Sciences (CEAS) are committed to enhancing the undergraduate experience for students in our programs.
-Working alongside students and faculty, professional advisors help students navigate through their academic programs with the goal of ensuring academic success and professional growth.
+The College of Nanotechnology, Science, and Engineering (CNSE) is committed to enhancing your undergraduate experience and work closely with you to navigate your academic program with the goal of ensuring academic success and professional growth.

-Students should make sure to read the weekly emails from [email protected] as they provide important information about how and when students can prepare for their advisement appointments.
+Please read the weekly emails from [email protected] as they provide important information about how and when you can prepare for your advisement appointments.

 Every graduate student must provide evidence of a basic level of competency in discrete mathematics.
 This competency is a pre-requisite for many graduate courses, including several required courses and should be taken in the first year of study.
 The student can demonstrate competency in discrete mathematics in two ways.

 Passing the Discrete Mathematics Examination: The Discrete Mathematics Examination (DME) is given on registration day at the beginning of each term.
 Students can take the DME a maximum of two times.
 Please make sure you are adequately prepared when signing up for the test.
 A student’s grade for the examination will be a pass or a fail.
 A pass permits registration for any course requiring a discrete mathematics prerequisite.
 Announcements regarding DME review sessions are made via Blackboard.

 Grade of B+ or better in ICSI 521: ICIS 521 is offered in both the Fall and Spring semesters.
 Students who receive a grade of B+ or better will satisfy the discrete mathematics competency requirement.